nlperic/OpenDTA/README.md

 # OpenDTA
-An open source solver of dynamic traffic assignment
+An open source solver for dynamic traffic assignment

 # About